alperengormez/alperengormez.github.io/_posts/2020-01-16-data-analysis-epl1718.md

 categories:
   - Blog
 tags:
+  - data
-  - Post Formats
+  - analysis
-  - readability
+  - neural network
-  - standard
+  - visualization
 ---

 Have you ever placed a bet on a football match?
 If you have, there is a high probability that you lost.
 This post will help you increase your chance of winning.